Johneriksson88/BeatBuddies/README.md

 and the error was gone.
 This was an important lesson, because importing/exporting is a crucial part of JavaScript, and not least React.

+### Favicon

+After experimenting with icons I found the right one.
+I changed the favicon in the public folder where React looks for the 'favicon.ico' file.
+In development that worked fine, but after deploying I noticed that the favicon was not changed in my browser on the live app.
+I found [this](https://stackoverflow.com/questions/51994375/favicon-in-react-will-not-update) thread on [Stack Overflow](https://stackoverflow.com/) and found my answer.
+Apparently, the favicon is cached on the client side and will not change that easily.
+This was the answer that fixed it:

+> The problem is that the browser is holding onto the old image in the cache and not updating it.
+>
+> To solve this problem update the favicon url to %PUBLIC_URL%/favicon.ico?v=2
+>
+> The ?v=2 at the end will force the browser to refresh the favicon.

+I made the changes and the favicon updated in my browser.

 ## Credits